 Both women and men involved in the process will be equally committed and able to engage through interactive learning and sharing.
 The participatory empowerment tool will assess gender-specific elements in watershed development in relation to food security, identify intervention pathways between value chain support and food security and environmental impacts, and focus on methods and tools that will support women smallholder farmers given their key multiple responsibilities of matching household demand and supply for food, energy and water resources through use of their labour power.
 Social and economic inequalities between men and women undermine food security and hold back economic growth and advances in agriculture.
 Gender equality will be essential to successful project implementation and outcomes.
 Equality in access to resources, goods, services and decision-making in rural areas has to be formulated in response to evidence that gender inequality exacerbates food insecurity, malnutrition and poverty.

+Project-level assessment:

 Introduction: About 83 per cent of Ethiopians live in rural areas.
 Most households are dependent on agriculture and subsistent farming (World Bank 2014).
 Women contribute significantly to this sector in many ways, from engaging in both livestock and crop production for subsistence and commercial use and in other key roles such as ensuring energy and food needs are met (UN WOMEN 2014).
 Given their heavy engagement in farming and natural resource management, agriculture’s vulnerability to climate change, including the effects of increased rainfall variability, they may bear a disproportionately negative burden, including greater potential for food, water and energy insecurity.

 There are no simple pathways to impact, however.
 The nature of women’s relationship to natural resources and the wider environment in rural areas is complex.
 It is mediated by the context to their labour provision, the capacity and role in decision making and management (including access to key knowledge), and the cultural and social structuration of their responsibility for meeting household demand for food, water and energy resources.
 Because of this predicament their socio-economic status (including their own personal food and nutrition security, and access to fodder, fuel for cooking and water) is generally more adversely affected than men when there are conditions of progressive environmental degradation, such as are found in many areas of the 12 selected project sites.
 Most critically, it is likely that the poorest in particular are hit hardest and fastest, as their livelihoods tend to be even more reliant on direct harvesting of resources from the natural environment (Denton 2002; Baxter 1981).
 Therefore the negative effects of environmental change can serve to reinforce gender inequalities, both reducing women’s income and increasing their workloads (and therefore their own expenditure of energy) as they search for increasingly scarce sources of water and fuel-wood/other biomass energy.
 These greater inequalities of impact can also increase the recovery time for women, in particular, following natural disasters such as floods and droughts (Lambrou and Piana, 2006).
 During the analysis – in particular during focus group discussions– a range of secondary impacts on the social and human security of women and girls were also noted.
 These included increased personal insecurity involved in having to walk further from home and carrying heavy loads that can expose women and girls to health risks and gender-based violence.